 Dortmund squanders 3-goal lead to draw in Bundesliga

-BERLIN (AP) — Borussia Dortmund squandered a three-goal lead and drew with Hoffenheim 3-3 at home to give Bayern Munich a chance to close in on the Bundesliga leader on Saturday.
+BERLIN (AP) — Borussia Dortmund squandered a three-goal lead and drew with Hoffenheim 3-3 at home then watched Bayern Munich cut its lead in the Bundesliga to five points on Saturday.

+Bayern took advantage of Dortmund’s second successive league slip-up by beating Schalke 3-1 in the late game, lifting the six-time defending champion back to second place.

-Jadon Sancho starred for Dortmund in the absence of injured captain Marco Reus, but instead of opening a 10-point gap ahead of Bayern’s home game against Schalke later, they allowed Hoffenheim to come back.
-Dortmund dropped points for the second successive game.
+Jadon Sancho starred for Dortmund in the absence of injured captain Marco Reus, but instead of putting the pressure on Bayern with what would have been a 10-point gap ahead of the late game, they allowed Hoffenheim to come back.

 “A very bitter outcome,” Dortmund midfielder Mario Goetze said.

-Dortmund, which drew at Eintracht Frankfurt last weekend, was missing coach Lucien Favre due to illness and, with Reus also out due to a muscular injury picked up in the German Cup exit to Werder Bremen on Tuesday, there were fears of a tough game against old rival Hoffenheim, which is fighting for European qualification.
+Dortmund, which drew at Eintracht Frankfurt last weekend, was missing coach Lucien Favre due to illness, and with Reus also out due to a muscular injury in Tuesday’s German Cup exit to Werder Bremen, there were fears of a tough game against old rival Hoffenheim, which is fighting for European qualification.

-But those fears seemed misguided as Sancho sparkled, particularly in the first half.
+But those fears seemed misguided with Sancho sparkling, particularly in the first half.

 The 18-year-old English forward had an early goal ruled out by the video referee but opened his account with a fine finish from a narrow angle in the 32nd.